MAGLaboratory/security_monitor/README.md

 Modify startup applications in xfce to include this python script either with or without a terminal emulator attached.

 ## Configuration
-TODO
+An example configuration file will be provided.

 ## Help
-Please leave a Github issue.
+Please leave a Github issue or email the default MAG Laboratory contact at maglaboratory dot org.

 ## Authors
 * @blu006